 Walk away from the water and you’ll discover more than six miles of trails on our upper property, that is undeveloped and wild, giving you the chance to see the splendor of the region.
 These acres provide a great backcountry experiences while still being close to camp.
 The upper property also offers a fresh water lake and several camp-out locations that give campers a unique wilderness experience.

 From the moment they arrive at camp, girls begin working together as a team.
 Camp groups start off getting to know each other, talking about what they want to do while they're at camp, choosing what kinds of food they want to cook, working together on common unit Kapers (chores) and making agreements on ground rules for the group.

 Your group might also choose to go further than the general camp program and work on specific camp beads, which you can earn and are given at the closing camp fire ceremony.
-During your stay, you'll work alongside both other campers and the camp staff to work on group dynamics and help build a better community together.
+During your stay, you'll work alongside both other campers and the camp staff on group dynamics and help build a better community together.

 What Traditions Does Robbinswold Have?